Our Animals

 Juniper

-Juniper came to FRR pregnant and in need of quality care and nutrition.
-She was rescued by our mentor, who runs Maples Mini Donkeys in Florida, and donated to us to live out the remainder of her life.
-Juniper gave birth to a beautiful baby boy in May 2024 and enjoys rolling around in the dirt.
+Juniper came to Final Run Rescue pregnant and in need of proper care, nutrition, and a safe place to rest.
+She was rescued by our mentor at Maples Mini Donkeys in Florida and generously entrusted to us to live out the rest of her life in comfort.

 Ella